 Finally, the parties may choose a collaborative divorce process, which is the antithesis of litigation.
 A collaborative divorce process represents a collaborative effort amongst the parties’ attorneys—and, sometimes, other professionals such as counselors and financial planners—in which the parties work together over a series of meetings to try to come to an amicable resolution without litigating the case in court.

-Even if the parties to a divorce have agreed to all of the provisions of a divorce agreement, it is still critically important that each hire an experienced Virginia divorce attorney as the drafting of such an agreement can be a rather technical process.
-Without the help of an experienced lawyer, such an agreement may create future and even unenforceable problems.
-Thus, even if both parties have agreed to all provisions of their divorce, it is very important that they hire independent lawyers to ensure that the agreed upon terms are reflected in an enforceable divorce agreement.
+Even if the parties to a divorce have agreed to all of the provisions of a divorce agreement, it is still critically important that each hire an experienced attorney as the drafting of such an agreement can be a rather technical process.
+Without the help of a qualified lawyer, such an agreement may create future and even unenforceable problems.
+Thus, even if both parties have agreed to all provisions of their divorce, it is very important that they hire independent legal counsel to ensure that the agreed upon terms are reflected in an enforceable divorce agreement.